mitsuba-renderer/drjit/docs/struct.rst

 Motivation
 ----------

-Enoki's main purpose is to convert a piece of software into a corresponding "wide" vectorized version that processes many inputs at once.
+One of the main purposes of Enoki is to convert a piece of software into a corresponding "wide" vectorized version that processes many inputs at once.
 Simply replacing all scalar types (e.g. ``float``, ``int32_t``) by Enoki arrays may be enough to accomplish this goal in some cases.
 However, this strategy tends to fail when the program relies on more complex types.
 Consider the following example:

 .. code-block:: cpp